anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

 <a name="5.8"></a>
 ## 5.8 Frameworks

 - Provide a list of framework requirements for VNF certification.
-This is _not_ the same as test frameworks, or test harnesses.
-Rather, these are the expected VNF requirements needing to be satisifed for VNF certification.